I just got engaged now what?

 Before we get started on our most popular question: I Am Engaged!
 Now What?
 We wanted you to take the time to like our Facebook Page here!
-We also use affiliate links in our blog post which means we can make a commission if you use any of our affiliate links.
+We also use affiliate links in our blog posts which means we can make a commission if you use any of our affiliate links.

 Sign up for your FREE wedding planning checklist here